kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 To help with this, some platforms have the concept of roles or subteams and it might perfectly work to have a role assigned to the card as a first soft assignment and then allow anyone belonging to that role or subteam to take it for themselves alone.

 ![A gif sgowing first an issue "performing a miracle" with a picture from the princess bride and then a screen where you can select the user you assign it to.]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_select_assigned_user.gif)
-<small>KANBAN cards in Taiga have built-in role assignment so you can shortcut your assignment process.
-Just make sure there is a clear policy on what to do with multiple assignees.</small>
+<figcaption>KANBAN cards in Taiga have built-in role assignment so you can shortcut your assignment process.
+Just make sure there is a clear policy on what to do with multiple assignees.</figcaption>

 If a card is in the middle of the KANBAN board but no one is working on it anymore, the kanban is not reflecting the state of the project, don't hesitate to remove the assignment and move it back to a suitable initial KANBAN state.

 ![Screenshot showing to the left a filter column with several options (status, tags, assigned users) and to the right showning the kanban board with cards assigned to Princess Brides characters]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_filters_kanban.jpg)
-<small>Taiga’s KANBAN board has custom filters.
-Here we decided to show only KANBAN cards that were assigned to either Buttercup, Princess of Florin or Count Tyrone Rugen.</small>
+<figcaption>Taiga’s KANBAN board has custom filters.
+Here we decided to show only KANBAN cards that were assigned to either Buttercup, Princess of Florin or Count Tyrone Rugen.<figcaption>

 ###Are team members created equal?